nicolamarchiotto/media-server-script/README.md

 photoprism web interface    http://localhost:2342 default user:admin, default password: insecure

-The scipts creates a media folder, with a shows and a movies subdirectoris, in the user home If the folders already exist they will not be overwritten
+The scipts creates a media folder in the user home, with a shows and a movies subdirectoris If the folders already exist they will not be overwritten

 Jellyfin will visualize media from these folders